varnish/varnish-wiki/source/content/tutorials/varnish/run_varnish.rst

 If you are the only one or all those who have access to varnish are trusted to the same degree, you don't have to worry about security.

-Otherwise, if you have different administration elvels, you might want to know about what services varnish provides for that.
+Otherwise, if you have different administration levels, you might want to know about what services varnish provides for that.

 Well varnish provides four level of security: